WHAT IS 'PROPER' FALAFEL FOR US

 We see Sabich as the wild younger sister of Hummus.
 Instead of focused flavors, Sabich is full of ingredients and layers of flavor.
 While Hummus and Falafel have ancient traditions, Sabich was developed only a few decades ago.

 Sabich is named after Sabich Halbi, a Jewish-Iraqi kiosk vendor at a main bus station in Israel from the 60’s.
 On their break, hungry bus drivers asked him for a quick lunch.
-He started serving them the traditional weekend brunch from home: fried-aubergine, roasted potato and slow-cooked egg.
+He started serving them the traditional weekend brunch from home: fried-aubergine and slow-cooked egg.
 His twist was to stuff everything into a pita for them.
 Not even leaving their bus they called from the window “For me one, Sabich!”.
 The kiosk became a bustling food joint, and the Sabich sandwich was born.
 Nowadays it takes on many variations adding fresh salad, pickles, herbs, Hummus, Tahini & most importantly Amba - a tangy pickled mango sauce.